sonata-nfv/tng-sdk-sm/README.md

 ## Dependencies

 * python3.x
+* pip3
 * Docker
 * golang

-The specific managers for which we provide development and testing support in this repository are developed with python3.
+The specific managers for which we provide development and testing support in this repository are developed with `python3`.
+Install `pip3` to allow the tool to install the required packages.

 The specific managers are embedded in docker containers.
 See https://docs.docker.com/install/ to install Docker CE.